praveenkumarn/spring-boot-websocket-chat-kubernet8s/Readme.md

 ## Learn More

-You can find the tutorial for this application on my blog -
+You can find the tutorial for this application on callicoder blog -

 https://www.callicoder.com/spring-boot-websocket-chat-example/